DJ-Lor/LoreliDejesus_T1A3/README.md

 3. Feature 3: Delete a current Property or a Client from the current list

+    * The ability to delete a current Property or Client from the current json file list.

     * Deleting a current list will utilise the import json functions to open, read and write on the file.